jefftranter/6502/LogicAnalyzer/README.md

 microcontrollers without changes as it uses direct access to the GPIO registers.
 It uses the Teensyduino add-on to the Arduino IDE.

-The 6809 version is similar but does not support disassembly as this is harder to do for the 6502 than the 6809.
+The 6809 version is similar, but does not support disassembly as this is harder to do for the 6502 than the 6809.